cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/planning/classical-planning/_index.md

 ```
 {{< /expand >}}

-You need to experiment with [this planning tool](http://editor.planning.domains/) to make sure you understand _what_ PDDL does and be familiar with the workflow of generating a plan.
-Click on Import and look under the International Planning Competition (IPC) 2000 for the blocks word problem.
+You need to experiment with [this planning tool](http://editor.planning.domains/) to make sure you understand _what_ PDDL does and be familiar with the [workflow](https://www.youtube.com/watch?v=XW0z8Oik6G8&feature=youtu.be) of generating a plan.
+The blocks word problem is a classic problem employed in the International Planning Competition (IPC) 2000.
+For non-trivial examples where PDDL is used in e.g. robotics see [ROSPlan](https://kcl-planning.github.io/ROSPlan/).

+Now we need to look how the planners solve the PDDL expressed problems.
+As it turns out many use the [Forward (state-space) Search algorithms]({{<ref "../search">}}) where despite the factored representation assumed here, we can treat states and actions as atomic and use forward search algorithms with heuristics such as A*.